montanariarthur/IdentifiabilityDAE/README.md

 The following codes are direct implementations of the parameter identifiability analysis conducted for the DAE systems studied in Ref.
 [1].

 - `main_idft_chemicalreactor` : Analysis of the identifiability of parameter `Tc` of a chemical reactor model for different types of measurement signals (sensors).
+See the Supplementary Material file `suppmaterial_git.pdf` for a discussion of this example.

 - `main_idft_pendulum` : Analysis of the identifiability of different combinations of parameters of a pendulum equation.